-The best way to protect yourself and others from being affected by this scam is by reporting it to the proper agencies.
+The best way to protect yourself and others from being affected by fraud impersonators is by reporting phone scams.
 Since this scam falls under the category of financial fraud, you will need to report this activity to the Federal Trade Commission.
 You can also use the power of CallerSmart's community phone book to alert people by leaving your feedback on the number that tried to scam you.
 By simply leaving a comment you can help prevent a person from potentially being scammed.

 You can use CallerSmart's cell phone number lookup app to identify unknown calls and report payday phone scams.
 If you don't have an iPhone or iPad, you can still run reverse phone lookups on suspicious numbers and leave your feedback on our website.